cmu-delphi/covidcast-indicators/nssp/README.md

 ## Running Patches:
 A daily backup of from source in the form of csv files can be found on `bigchunk-dev-02` under `/common/source_backup/nssp`.
 Talk to your sysadmin for access.

-You can also generate your own backup from source by setting up a cron job that runs the following .py every day when a pipeline outtage is going on on our side but aource api is still available:
+You can also generate your own backup from source by setting up a cron job that runs the following .py every day when a pipeline outtage is going on on our side but source api is still available:
 ```
 import numpy as np
 import pandas as pd